ktrnthsnr/Book-Search-Engine/README.md

     - Install the Apollo Server library $ `npm i apollo-server-express`
     - For user authentication, to be able to encode a JSON object into a tokenized string, install JSON Web Token (JWT) package $ `npm install jsonwebtoken`

-- Folders created for the refactor: /schemas
+- Files and folders created and updated for the server-side refactor:
+    - New folder: /server/schemas
+      - Files: typeDefs.js, resolvers.js, indes.jx
+    - Updated files: /server/server.js, /server/utils/auth.js

 ### Client-side installations
 - Original `client` dependencies before refactor to QueryQL and Apollo server